Increasing your mileage and staying healthy can be difficult!

 As runners, we all want to run more miles and stay healthy.
 I used to have the firm belief of more miles=better.
 Over the last year and a half, my personal life has gotten much busier.
-I don’t have the time to dedicate for more and more and more.
+I don’t have the time to dedicate to more and more and more.
 And that’s okay!
 Plus, more is not always better.
-I’m doing less than many earlier years and I’ve PRed in both the half and full marathon.
+I’m doing less than many earlier years, and I’ve PRed in both the half and full marathon.

-After my post about my personal struggles with injury, a few people asked, what are steps to increase mileage and stay healthy?
+After my post about my personal struggles with injury, a few people asked, what are the steps to increase mileage and stay healthy?